delomast/new_snps_gtseq/README.txt

 separate FASTQ files for each individual, named samplename.fastq, and placed in one directory.
 Save all scripts to this directory as well.

 The first script (Sort_reads.py) will sort through the reads for each individual and group all the reads by the forward primer (from the probeseq file you specify) that they contain.
 It then finds the two unique sequences with highest read count in each individual/forward primer combination.
-If the ratio of read counts between these is greater than 15, it considers the individual homozygous for the more common haplotype, if under 15, it considers the individual heterozygous.
+If the ratio of read counts between these (higher read count / lower read count) is greater than the specified het_ratio (default is 10), it considers the individual homozygous for the more common haplotype, if less or equal, it considers the individual heterozygous.
 All haplotypes for all loci for all individuals are output in "all_haplotypes.txt", which is used by the second and third scripts.

 The second script (Find_snps.py) compares all of the haplotypes within each locus, and determines where there are differences (considered as potential SNPs) within the